Murdered by My Father

 Murdered by My Father is a British drama television film written by Vinay Patel, directed by Bruce Goodison and produced by Toby Welch, and starring Adeel Akhtar and Kiran Sonia Sawar, that first aired on BBC One in March 2016.
 The drama tells the story of an honour killing of a British Asian Muslim teenage girl by her father.

-It won Best Single Drama at the Royal Television Society Awards in 2017.
+For his performance in the film, Akhtar won the British Academy Television Award for Best Actor.
+The film itself won Best Single Drama at the Royal Television Society Awards in 2017.

 Summary

-Widowed father Shahzad is bringing up two children, Salma and Hassan, alone.
+Widowed father Shahzad is bringing up two children, daughter Salma and son Hassan, alone.
 Teenager Salma has been promised to Haroon in an arranged marriage but she falls in love with Imi.
-Following a confrontation with Haroon and with men from the community, Shahzad murders his daughter and kills himself.
+Following a confrontation with Haroon and with men from their community, Shahzad murders his daughter and kills himself.